Dental Insurance – North Carolina

 Fee Schedule Plans

 Fee Schedule Plans are similar to indemnity plans in that they operate through a “fee schedule” which is determined by UCR fees.
 They have lower premiums, but also have a calendar year maximum for coverage.
 They also operate through networks similar to PPOs, so with each provider to see how many dentists are available in your area.
-Fee schedule providers in North Carolina include Security Life and Symetra.
+Fee schedule providers in North Carolina include Security Life

 Discount Plans offer unlimited dental care with no waiting restrictions at a discounted rate.
 Subscribers pay an annual or monthly fee for a discount card, which allows them to seek care from any participating dentists.
 Check to see what each provider’s payment plan covers, as most dentists require the entire cost of the treatment not covered by the discount at the time of the visit.
-Discount plans available in North Carolina include Argus, Patriot, Careington, Aetna, and Stonebridge (Encore).
+Discount plans available in North Carolina include Argus, Patriot, Careington, Aetna, and Transamerica (Encore).

 DHMOs (Dental Health Maintenance Organizations)